daniemen2388/google-search-console-mcp/README.md

     *   The first time a tool requiring authentication is run (either manually or via Claude), it will trigger the Google OAuth flow.
     *   Your web browser should open, asking you to log in to the Google Account that has access to your Search Console properties.
     *   Grant the requested permissions to the application you configured ("Claude GSC Tool").
     *   After successful authorization, a `token.json` file will be created in your project directory.
-This stores your access token. **Do not commit `token.json`**.
+This stores your access token. **Do not commit `token.json` if you are going to fork this repo and push it again**.

 ## Running the Server (Development/Testing)